edanalytics/txedexchange_ea_release_notes/leadership_analytics_release_notes.md

 ## 1.0.0 - 01/31/2024

-Introduced a Profile dashboard that allows district administrators and school leaders to explore summary metrics related to domains covered in the platform such as enrollment, attendance, behavior, and grades.
+This version introduced a Profile dashboard that allows district administrators and school leaders to explore summary metrics related to domains covered in the platform such as enrollment, attendance, behavior, and grades.

-##  Initial Release (1.0.0) - 09/06/2023
+##  Initial Release - 09/06/2023

 Leadership Analytics is an application that enables school and district leadership to explore their data and more easily answer questions about their students.
 This initial release contains six dashboards.